California school district changes gender-identity policy after being sued by state

 SACRAMENTO, Calif.
 (AP) — A Southern California school district sued by the state has updated its policy requiring staff to notify parents that a student is using a different pronoun or bathroom designated for another gender and now will only mention that a child has requested a change to their student records.

 The Chino Valley Unified School District board approved the updated policy on Thursday as the district fights a lawsuit filed by Democratic state Attorney General Rob Bonta, who called the original policy discriminatory.
-Bonta on Friday did not immediately respond to a request for comment on the board’s decision.
+Bonta’s office did not respond to email requests for comment on the policy changes.

 The policy maintains part of the original rule requiring staff to notify parents within three days of their child requesting any changes to their “official or unofficial records,” although it does not specify what that would include.
 All references to gender identification changes have been removed from the policy.